postgres-plr/plr/userguide.md

 ### Third:

 Put the R.dll in your PATH.
 This is required, so do the following:
 Control Panel -> System -> Advanced System Settings -> Environment Variables button In the "System variables" area, choose the System Variable, called "Path".
 Click on the Edit button.
 Add the R.dll folder to the "Path".
-For example (without quotes), add "C:\Program Files\R\R-4.1.0\bin\x64" or "C:\Program Files\R\R-4.1.0\bin\i386".
+For example (without quotes), add "C:\Program Files\R\R-4.2.1\bin\x64" or "C:\Program Files\R\R-4.1.3\bin\x64"  or "C:\Program Files\R\R-4.1.3\bin\i386".
 If you are running R version 2.11 or earlier on Windows, the R.dll folder is different;
 instead of "bin\i386" or "bin\x64", it is "bin".
 Note, a 64bit compiled PL/R can only run with a 64bit compiled PostgreSQL.
 A 32bit compiled PL/R can only run with a 32bit compiled PostgreSQL.
 The last 32bit PostgreSQL was version ten(10) from  [https://www.enterprisedb.com/downloads/postgres-postgresql-downloads](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
-Of course, you, yourself, may yourself, compile a 32bit PostgreSQL using Microsoft Visual Studio.
+Of course, you, yourselfm may try to compile a 32bit PostgreSQL using Microsoft Visual Studio.

+Note, R 4.2.0 and greater is not "single architecture."
+It is still "subarchitecture" with only 64bit.
+32bit has been removed.

 ### Fourth: